The Commonwealth's Appropriation Framework - An Introduction

 The Appropriation (Parliamentary Departments) Bill (No. 1) proposes appropriations for all the departmental, administered and non‑operating costs of the four parliamentary departments.

-The amounts provided in the annual Appropriation Acts are not expressed in terms of a particular financial year and appropriated amounts do not automatically lapse.
-Generally, annual appropriations are available until they are spent, or reduced in accordance with the reduction provisions in the annual Appropriation Acts.
-For example, departmental appropriations provide funding for many of the expected expenses required to carry out activities in the financial year.
-Those expenses include employee entitlements and accounts payable.
-As the cash to meet such expenses can be required at times other than when the expenses are incurred, the departmental appropriation remains available until required.
+There are various reasons for enabling appropriations to continue beyond the immediate Budget year.
+For example, departmental appropriations provide funding for many of the expected expenses required to carry out activities in the financial year, and those expenses include employee entitlements and accounts payable.
+As the cash to meet such expenses can be required at times other than when the expenses are incurred, the departmental appropriation remains available until required or repealed.

 As the timing of the cash requirements can change after commitments are made, appropriations for non-operating costs also do not lapse and amounts that are unspent at the end of the financial year remain available to be spent in later years.

-An annual report to Parliament is prepared on the use of the AFM provision and covers all amounts issued.
-Details on each amount issued under the AFM are also subject to the requirements of the Legislative Instruments Act 2003, though not subject to disallowance, and are published on the Federal Register of Legislative Instruments.
+Details on each amount issued under the AFM are subject to the requirements of the Legislative Instruments Act 2003, though not subject to disallowance, and are published on the Federal Register of Legislative Instruments.
+An annual report to Parliament is prepared on the use of the AFM provision and covers all amounts issued and, in particular, any component of an AFM that may not have been used by the relevant entity in the relevant financial year.

 Appropriation (Parliamentary Departments) Bill (No. 1) also contains a clause corresponding to the AFM provided in the other two Acts.
 Called the Advance to the Presiding Officer (APO), the total that may be issued is limited according to the parliamentary department concerned.
-As with the AFM provision, the use of the APO is reported in the advances annual report.
+As with the AFM provision, the use of the APO is reported in an audited annual report.

 Certain Receipts that Agencies may retain

 Section 31 of the FMA Act provides that an agency’s most recent departmental item may be increased by an amount of a kind prescribed by regulation 15 of the FMA Regulations.
-Therefore, an agency’s departmental item appropriation in Appropriation Bill (No. 1) may be increased during the year by such receipts.
+Therefore, an agency’s departmental item appropriation in Appropriation Bill (No. 1) and Parliamentary Appropriation Bill (No. 1) may be increased during the year by such receipts.
 In this way, the retained receipts may be spent by an agency under its departmental item appropriation.

-CAC Act bodies may spend certain receipts in accordance with their enabling legislation, company constitution or, where permitted, Ministerial agreement.
-Where a CAC Act body collects money for and on behalf of the Commonwealth (e.g. taxes and levies) this money is part of the CRF.
+CAC Act bodies may spend certain receipts in accordance with their enabling legislation or company constitution.
+Where a CAC Act body collects money for and on behalf of the Commonwealth (for example, taxes and levies) this money is part of the CRF.

 Portfolio Budget Statements